scriptik/cpiWeather/README.md

 2- On your GameSH copy allsign.png to ~/launcher/skin/default/sys.py/gameshell/icons

+3- On your GameSH copy weather.png to ~/launcher/skin/default/Menu/GameShell

-3- On your GameSH copy 94_weather to ~/launcher/Menu/GameShell/
+4- On your GameSH copy 94_weather to ~/launcher/Menu/GameShell/

-4- Reboot or Reload your GameSH
+5- Reboot or Reload your GameSH

 # Built with
 ![openweathermap API](https://openweathermap.org/current) Add your API to config.json